 How to Kill Ants without Spraying Pesticides or Chemicals

-When the weather warms up or gets very wet and cold ants may invade your home in search of food and water.
+When the weather warms up or gets very wet and cold ants may invade your home in search of food, water and shelter.
 If you have young children and pets, you may not want to resort to pesticides.
 You need to find out how to get rid of ants using chemical-free or natural methods.
 These are a few things you can try before calling the exterminator.

 Inside the House